Vitamin B1; Thiamine

 Unless those with alcoholism receive higher-than-normal amounts of thiamin to make up for the difference, the body will not get enough of the substance.
 This can lead to a disease called beriberi.

-There is no known poisoning linked to thiamin.
+There is no known poisoning linked to excessive intake of thiamin.